 Common questions connected with the popular Spotify streaming service are: Can you use Spotify with your DJ apps or software?
 Can you legally use music from Spotify in any form during your gigs?
 Are there any legal and efficient ways to use Spotify for mixing music at all?
-We’re gonna quickly go through those questions now:
+We’re gonna quickly go through all these questions now.

 - Can I use Spotify in mobile DJ apps or DJ software?